biolink/biolinkml/tests/test_scripts/output/genmarkdown/meta/key.md

 # Slot: key

-true means that the slot uniquely identifies the element within the context of its container
+true means that the slot uniquely identifies the element within the context of its container.
+Key slots are NOT identifiers - they do not serve as subjects

 URI: [http://w3id.org/biolink/biolinkml/meta/key](slot_uri)
 ## Domain and Range